 The poem’s opening lines broadly evoke the grand scheme of the universe and by implication the origins of life on earth.
 Although the mathematical calculations appear to have been cribbed from a high school science text, they first came to us by way of the “scientific revolution” of the 16th and 17th centuries, particularly as a result of the work of Tyco Brahe, Johannes Kepler and Isaac Newton.
 The reference to the “motions” of the universe recalls the work of their contemporary, the philosopher Thomas Hobbes, whose book De Corpore (1655) posited that the cosmos was a complicated machine that moved in ways that were reducible to geometric figures.

-Hobbes believed that motion, i.e., any kind of change, was the universal cause of all things, and that all the sciences were essentially the study of motion: for example, physics as the study of physical bodies, moral philosophy as the study of the motions of the mind (envy, greed, lust, etc.), and so forth.
-Unlike Newton, however, who deliberately refused to infer the existence of a “prime mover” from the laws of the universe he had discovered, Hobbes draped this mechanistic view of the universe with scriptural references so as to tie the divine will of God to his explanations.
+Hobbes believed that motion, i.e., any kind of change, was the universal cause of all things, and that all the sciences were essentially the study of motion: for example, physics as the study of physical bodies, moral philosophy as the study of the motions of the mind (envy, greed, lust and so forth).
+Hobbes draped this mechanistic view of the universe with scriptural references so as to tie the divine will of God to his explanations.
 He did this partly to appease the religious powers who were in the habit of mortally extinguishing any spark of apostasy that deviated from conventional religious cant.
 Notwithstanding his obeisance to the powers that be, Hobbes thought that we would never really understand what God is, which allies him with Ammons’ own sympathies on the subject.[ii]

 In “Cascadilla Falls,” the motions of the galaxy, the sun and the earth, as those of the Falls and the stream, are set in opposition to the pedestrian poet and sedentary stone.
 To the stone Ammons ascribes human attributes, “handsized,” “kidney shaped” and “testicular,” the last being at once grandiloquent and comical.
-But the characterization establishes a discomfiting correspondence between man and nature, one that defies Biblical teachings, and becomes a means for Ammons to contemplate the existential question of our place in the universe.
+But the characterization establishes a discomfiting correspondence between man and nature, which then offers Ammons an opportunity to contemplate the existential question of our place in the universe.

 Thus, when Ammons holds the stone and thinks “all its motion into it” and then “into myself,” it is a necromantic gesture calling forth the “overriding/grand/haul//of the galaxy,” as if the act of thinking were itself paralleling its creation and becoming coextensive with the physical movements of the stream, the earth and the universe as a whole.
-In doing so Ammons appears to summon an oceanic unity – the sense of being one with the universe.
+In doing so Ammons appears to summon an “oceanic feeling” – the sense of being one with the universe, which Freud discussed in his essay, “Civilization and Its Discontents” (1929).
 But Ammons never discloses whether he feels anything of the sort.
-Indeed, the scene makes a feint toward, but never achieves (perhaps intentionally), the Zen quality of “The Snow Man” by Wallace Stevens, where:
+Indeed, the scene makes a feint toward, but never achieves (perhaps intentionally), the Zen perception of “The Snow Man” by Wallace Stevens, where:

 the listener, who listens in the snow,